Pianoteq 6 - beautiful, vivid, adaptable

 Expressive All the detailed variations of the timbre are there, from the weakest pianissimo to the strongest fortissimo!
 What you express on your keyboard will also be what you actually hear.
 The sound of even the weakest pianissimo is absolutely pure without any audible quantization noise.

 Convenient Conveniently for the travelling musician, Pianoteq runs well on a modern laptop.
-Pianoteq loads quickly because of the extremely small size (40 MB).
+Pianoteq loads quickly because of the extremely small size (less than 50 MB).

 Features in short